Mucuna Pruriens and Testosterone: Androgenic L-Dopa

-In humans, the first study to examine mucuna’s effect on the reproductive system noted that on men with stress-related infertility, 5g/day of mucuna seed powder for 90 days was able to increase the sperm volume by 688% on infertile men, and 32% on non-infertile men (less room for improvement i guess?) serum cortisol levels were also reduced by a staggering -110% on the infertile group and -38% among healthy subjects.
+In humans, the first study to examine mucuna’s effect on the reproductive system noted that on men with stress-related infertility, 5g/day of mucuna seed powder for 90 days was able to increase the sperm volume by 688% on infertile men, and 32% on non-infertile men (less room for improvement I guess?) serum cortisol levels were also reduced by a staggering -110% on the infertile group and -38% among healthy subjects.

-Second study – again with infertile subjects – showed that 5g/day of M. Pruriens seed powder for 90 days, increased testosterone levels by 38% on infertile subjects and 27% on healthy subjects, LH was raised by 41% on the guys shooting blanks and by 23% on healthy subjects.
+The second study – again with infertile subjects – showed that 5g/day of M. pruriens seed powder for 90 days, increased testosterone levels by 38% on infertile subjects and 27% on healthy subjects, LH was raised by 41% on the guys shooting blanks and by 23% on healthy subjects.
 As to be expected, sperm quality rose in both groups (more so in the infertile group), semen dopamine levels were elevated, and prolactin (a hormone that suppresses LH release) was down by -32% and -19%.

-On the third human study (once again infertile guys) mucuna powder was administered to 180 men, resulting in 38% increase in average testosterone levels.
+On the third human study (once again infertile guys) mucuna powder was administered to 180 men, resulting in a 38% increase in average testosterone levels.
 The fourth L-DOPA testosterone study showed that subjects with Parkinson’s disease can benefit from taking up to 600mg’s of levodopa as it maintains and increases their free-testosterone level when compared to placebo.

 Hormonal benefits aside, mucuna pruriens can also improve your cognitive functions.

-Since L-DOPA can cross the blood-brain barrier, and converts into the neurotransmitter dopamine, it’s only natural to assume that it could yield nootropic (brain boosting) effects.
-And yes, a double-blind placebo controlled study of 40 participants showed that L-DOPA administration significantly improves the learning ability, speed, and memorization of “pseudowords” during artificial vocabulary test.
+Since L-DOPA can cross the blood-brain barrier and converts into the neurotransmitter dopamine, it’s only natural to assume that it could yield nootropic (brain boosting) effects.
+And yes, a double-blind placebo-controlled study of 40 participants showed that L-DOPA administration significantly improves the learning ability, speed, and memorization of “pseudowords” during artificial vocabulary test.

 We at Anabolic Men recommend a mucuna pruriens dosage of 250-500mg’s with high-quality mucuna pruriens extract (affiliate link) for high yields of levodopa, which seems to be the master ingredient behind most of the seeds benefits.
 To furthermore enhance L-DOPA conversion to active dopamine, you can stack mucuna with vitamin B6.